Shape-Texture Debiased Neural Network Training: Introduction

 Nowadays, as popularized by Convolutional Neural Networks (CNNs) \citep{Krizhevsky2012}, the features used for object recognition are automatically learned, rather than manually designed.
 This change not only eases human efforts on feature engineering, but also yields much better performance on a wide range of visual benchmarks \citep{simonyan2014very,he2016deep,Girshick2014,Girshick2015,Ren2015,Long2015,Chen2014}.
 But interestingly, as pointed by \citet{geirhos2018imagenettrained}, the features learned by CNNs tend to bias toward either shape or texture, depending on the training dataset.

-We verify that such biased representation learning (towards either shape or texture) weakens CNNs' performance.\footnote{Biased models are acquired similar to \citet{geirhos2018imagenettrained}, see Section~\ref{sec:biased} for details.} Nonetheless, surprisingly, we also find (1) the model with shape-biased representations and the model with texture-biased representations are highly complementary to each other, \eg, they focus on completely different cues for predictions (an example is provided in Figure \ref{fig:pred_comp1}); and (2) being biased towards either cue may inevitably limit model performance, \eg, models may not be able to tell the difference between a lemon and an orange if texture information is missing.
-These observations altogether deliver a promising message---biased models (\eg, ImageNet trained (texture-biased) CNNs \citep{geirhos2018imagenettrained}) are improvable.
+We verify that such biased representation learning (towards either shape or texture) weakens CNNs' performance.\footnote{Biased models are acquired similar to \citet{geirhos2018imagenettrained}, see Section~\ref{sec:biased} for details.} Nonetheless, surprisingly, we also find (1) the model with shape-biased representations and the model with texture-biased representations are highly complementary to each other, \eg, they focus on completely different cues for predictions (an example is provided in Figure \ref{fig:pred_comp1}); and (2) being biased towards either cue may inevitably limit model performance, \eg, models may not be able to tell the difference between a lemon and an orange without texture information.
+These observations altogether deliver a promising message---biased models (\eg, ImageNet trained (texture-biased) CNNs \citep{geirhos2018imagenettrained} or (shape-biased) CNNs \citep{shi2020informative}) are improvable.

 To this end, we hereby develop a shape-texture debiased neural network training framework to guide CNNs for learning better representations.
 Our method is a data-driven approach, which let CNNs automatically figure out how to avoid being biased towards either shape or texture from their training samples.
 Specifically, we apply style transfer to generate cue conflict images, which breaks the correlation between shape and texture, for augmenting the original training data.
 The most important recipe of training a successful shape-texture debiased model is that we need to provide supervision from both shape and texture on these generated cue conflict images, otherwise models will remain being biased.